jashinspires/competitive_programming/README.md

 ---

-## 🧭 What is this graveyard ?
+## 🧭 About

-This repository is my personal **competitive programming vault** — a structured archive of every problem I solve, every algorithm I learn, and every technique I master.
+This repository is my personal **competitive programming vault** - a structured archive of every problem I solve, every algorithm I learn, and every technique I master.
 It follows two of the most comprehensive CP/DSA roadmaps available:

 <table>
 <tr>